Successful organizations understand the importance of managing organizational quality.

 Assign responsibility to one person to track, analyze, and report results.

-For instance, a call center phone system should be able to provide a wealth of data that shows wait times, hold times, abandoned call rates as well as recordings of employees interacting with customers.
+For instance, a call center phone system should be able to provide a wealth of data that shows wait times, hold times, abandoned call rates, and recordings of employees interacting with customers.

 Use this data to create improvement plans and training programs.